usRAP Data Coding: A Complete Course on Data Preparation

 Course Description

 Pursuing a usRAP project?
-Coding road attributes from photo/video data is a key first step. usRAP Coding: A Complete Course on Data Preparation is one of a series of courses developed in a partnership between Iowa State University ELO and usRAP.
+Coding road attributes from photo/video data is a key first step. usRAP Coding: A Complete Course on Data Preparation is one of a series of courses developed in a partnership with usRAP.
 This course covers the process of preparing the data that is needed by the ViDA software in order to generate star ratings and safer roads investment plans.
 Participants will be introduced to the usRAP Coding Manual and coding tool and will be given thorough overviews of the 50+ road attributes analyzed by the usRAP protocols.
 This course is also appropriate for coding supervisors.

 Intended Audience